Warriors star Curry out at least a game with injury

-Golden State Warriors point guard Stephen Curry has been ruled out of Saturday’s game against the Brooklyn Nets because of an abductor strain, coach Steve Kerr told reporters on Friday.
+Golden State Warriors point guard Stephen Curry has been ruled out of Saturday’s game against the Brooklyn Nets because of a mild to moderate groin strain, the team announced Friday.

-Curry underwent an MRI exam earlier in the day, and Kerr found the results “encouraging,” but he said Curry was disappointed.
+Curry underwent an MRI exam earlier in the day, and Warriors coach Steve Kerr found the results “encouraging,” but he said Curry was disappointed.

 However, Curry is expected to miss only a few days and avoided a long-term setback, according to Kerr.